kevinejohn/bsv-spv/README.md

   invalidBlocks: [], // Set if you want to force a specific fork (see examples below)
   dataDir: __dirname, // Directory to store files
   pruneBlocks: 0, // Number of newest blocks you want saved to local disk.
 0 to keeping all blocks back to genesis.
-  blockHeight: -1, // Sync to block height
+  blockHeight: -1, // Sync to block height.
+0 to sync to genesis.
+Negative to sync to X blocks from current height };
-};

 if (cluster.isWorker) {